tsorensen23/DAT_SF_14/homework/hw1/readme.md

 Here is the Kaggle page with more information on the dataset:
 [http://www.kaggle.com/c/titanic-gettingStarted/data](http://www.kaggle.com/c/titanic-gettingStarted/data)
 Don’t worry about downloading the data from Kaggle; we have provided the HW1 dataset for you.
 Download it from Github and Move this data file to the directory where you like to do your iPython notebook work.
-##SUBMITTING YOUR WORKPlease submit your work by pushing it to your homework repo that we created in class (or slack?).
+##SUBMITTING YOUR WORKPlease submit your work by pushing it to your homework repo that we created in class.
+And sumibt [**this form**](https://docs.google.com/forms/d/1zrOqAEsNjdYY7-rFVk1qWb0T_49OFXloe1cLfLdS6-I/viewform) to let us know where your solution is.
 Please do all your analysis to answer the questions below in an iPython notebook.
 Include your thinking in the notebook, and show your work as much as possible.
 ##HOMEWORK QUESTIONS￼Please answer the following questions about your data exploration in the iPython notebook.
 Feel free to explore further.
 These questions are a guide and a minimum, not a limit ;-)
 1. How many passengers are in our passenger list?
 From here forward, we’ll assume our dataset represents the full passenger list for the Titanic.
 2. What is the overall survival rate?
 3. How many male passengers were onboard?
 4. How many female passengers were onboard?